Lady Waterford Hall

 Prices

-No admission charge, donations gratefully received
+No admission charge, donations gratefully received, groups make a formal donation, see below.

 Free

-Group rates: suggested donations £3 per person
+Group rates: formal donation £3 per person

 Opening Times